Diary of Ebenezer 'Edward' Barron, 1901 - Part 2

 main column about 12 am

-had good dinner ½ [[?]]
+had good dinner ½ duck

-which was in combined
+which was in ambulance

-cooked, Boers not far from
+cooked - Boers not far from

-here, Got word to go to
+here - Got word to go to

-the place they were making
+- the place they were making

-for come over rise, when
+for came over rise, when

-& beautiful sight met the eye
+a beautiful sight met the eye

-a large fire raging over them
+a large fire raging over the

 plain & up mountain sides

-beautiful, lighting up this surrounding
+beautiful, lighting up the surroundings

 had the moon not been